braidn/Knowledge-Repo/AngularTwoJs.md

 * No specific model library is provided by A2 which is actually pretty bizarre.
   * due to this fact, it's common to start out with simple POJOs.

+### Form Control

+* Forms and form flow can be hairy beasts.
+A2 has some helpful items to tame this.
+  1. Form controls: encapsulates forms into manageable objects
+  1. Validators: Validate input to the form control objects
+  1. Observers: Just like observers mentioned in Data Architecture.
+* FormControl is a class that wraps a single form element.
+  * `formControl` is the directive that's used in the DOM.
+* FormGroup wraps these control elements into a logical collection.
+* When injecting NgForm, ngForm get's bound to all form tags automatically.
+  * This can likely be good for an A2 heavy team or a complete nightmare.
+Likely nightmare.
+* This automatic binding to `form` when including forms gives us two things:
+  1. a FormGroup called: `ngForm`
+  1. an `ngSubmit` output

 ### Data Architecture

 * A1 used Two Way data binding that became incridbly laborious as the application grew.